nicholscrawford/FrogGame/README.md

 * Left: Makes the frog move to the left.
 * Right: Makes the frog move to the right.
 * Grab: Makes the frog grab an object.

+## TODO:

+Playtest notes:
+* Minimum max height for players to spawn, to avoid spamming.
+* Sometimes freezes screen - no error message?

+Refactor to make the code actually usable
+Try out joystick?